HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep

 We test the individual selection cuts from No. 46 to see their selection effect (No. 50 to 54 in Table~\ref{tab:photozstat}), while keeping the cut of $z_\text{low} \geq 0.1$ as this criterion rejects photo-$z$ outliers rather than non-overdensities and is thus applied for all tested combinations.
 This clearly highlights the importance of the combination of multiple selection cuts to obtain a good performance.

 Since the distribution of objects in a random field is not flat with respect to redshift, we also test our selection criteria using subtracted photo-$z$ histograms.
-This means, we create the photo-$z$ histograms for 10 000 random positions in the HSC footprint using our compiled photo-$z$ catalog, and compute the median and the standard deviation per redshift bin.
-To obtain better statistics at these random positions, we consider here a bin width of 0.06.
-We now subtract the median histogram from that of all our lens candidates, and apply our criteria to the remaining distribution.
-As an alternative, we test also normalized histograms defined as the subtracted histograms divided by the standard deviation obtained from the 10 000 histograms at random positions.
+This means we created the photo-$z$ histograms for 10 000 random positions in the HSC footprint using our compiled photo-$z$ catalog, and computed the median and the standard deviation per redshift bin.
+To obtain better statistics at these random positions, we went on to consider a bin width of 0.06.
+We then subtracted the median histogram from that of all our lens candidates and applied our criteria to the remaining distribution.
+As an alternative, we also tested normalized histograms, defined as the subtracted histograms divided by the standard deviation obtained from the 10 000 histograms at random positions.
 We show the obtained distribution of our eight selection criteria in Fig.~\ref{fig:photozcomparison_subtrhist} and Fig.~\ref{fig:photozcomparison_normhist}, respectively.
 A compilation of possible cuts using the subtracted histograms are listed in Table~\ref{tab:photozstat_subtr}.
-According to the F1 criterion, the selection on the original histograms performs better.
-This might be because of the relatively large considered area of $200\arcsec \times 200\arcsec$, centered at the lens candidate, consequently including multiple foreground or background galaxies, such that, although we subtract the median of 10 000 random positions, compact galaxy groups do not obtain a prominent excess in the photo-$z$ distribution of their surrounding objects.
+According to the F1 criterion, the selection on the original histograms shows a better performance.
+This might be because of the relatively large considered area of $200\arcsec \times 200\arcsec$, centered at the lens candidate, consequently including multiple foreground or background galaxies.
+Thus, although we subtracted the median of 10 000 random positions, compact galaxy groups do not show a prominent excess in the photo-$z$ distribution of their surrounding objects.